anishEgov/digit3/docs/README.md

 - Lack of real-time visibility for administrators to monitor service delivery
 - Rigid, unscalable architectures with high vendor lock-in

+Access to public services remains uneven—especially for marginalised communities—due to manual processes, complex bureaucracy, and limited transparency.
+Citizens often face multiple barriers including:

+- Inconsistent information across different government channels
+- Cumbersome application processes requiring multiple in-person visits
+- Limited visibility into application status and decision-making
+- Difficulty accessing services in their preferred language or format
+- Lack of accessible options for persons with disabilities

+### Why DIGIT: A New Approach to Digital Public Service Delivery

 DIGIT represents a new phase of digital transformation—one that is modular, interoperable, and citizen-centric.
 It enables governments to build inclusive, accessible, and accountable digital infrastructure for public service delivery.

-### What is Public Service Delivery?

-Public service delivery encompasses the systems and processes through which governments provide essential services to citizens—such as water, sanitation, healthcare, education, welfare, and civil registration.
-When delivered effectively, these services improve well-being, equity, and public trust.

-However, access is often uneven—especially for marginalised communities—due to manual processes, fragmented systems, and limited transparency.
-DIGIT helps governments modernise these processes through shared infrastructure, digital workflows, and citizen-friendly interfaces.

-### Why DIGIT?

-DIGIT enables governments to:
+With DIGIT, governments can:

 - Deliver services through a common infrastructure, reducing duplication
+- Create unified citizen interfaces that simplify discovery and access
+- Implement digital workflows that increase transparency and efficiency
+- Adopt open standards that promote ecosystem collaboration
+- Deploy configurable components that support local adaptation
 - Reuse data and processes across departments
 - Support inclusive service access in multiple languages and formats
 - Monitor operations in real-time and make data-driven decisions

 Its suite of backend services and frontend applications are modular, configurable, and extensible—allowing local customisation while preserving platform consistency.
+DIGIT helps governments modernise service delivery processes through integrated digital infrastructure, streamlined workflows, and citizen-friendly interfaces.

 ### DIGIT in Action